SergeyPirogov/webdriver_manager/README.md

 ## Configuration

 **webdriver_manager** has several configuration variables you can be interested in.
+Any variable can be set using either .env file or via python directly

 ### `GH_TOKEN`
 **webdriver_manager** downloading some webdrivers from their official GitHub repositories but GitHub has [limitations](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting) like 60 requests per hour for unauthenticated users.